sharife/hyas/content/get-involved/act.md

       [Chicago Food Policy](https://www.chicagofoodpolicy.com/covid19/#food)

       Eating from your ecosystem can also mean availing yourself of newly arrived species like bighead carp.
-These groups make it easier for you to enjoy Silverfin (i.e. carp):
+These groups make it easier for you to enjoy Copi (i.e. carp):

       [Dirk’s Fish](https://dirksfish.com/about)